Elementary Education (EE)

 EE 281 and an Education major or minor are prerequisites for this class.

-EE 324 | READING/LANGUAGE ARTS IN THE EARLY YEARS | 4 quarter hours
+EE 324 | TEACHING READING AND LANGUAGE ARTS IN THE EARLY GRADES | 4 quarter hours

 (Undergraduate)